nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 modified times, sizes and file paths.

-`nlcompare` is particularly useful if you want to compare a directory on nearline to a corresponding directory in `/nesi/project` or `/nesi/nobackup`.
+`nlcompare` is particularly useful if you want to compare a directory on Nearline to a corresponding directory in `/nesi/project` or `/nesi/nobackup`.
 See [Verifying uploads to Nearline storage](https://support.nesi.org.nz/hc/en-gb/articles/360001482516) for more information on how to do a comparison and verification.

-If the contents of the nearline directory and the corresponding local directory differ, the lists will be kept, and can be compared using any text file comparison program, such as `diff` or `vimdiff`.
+If the contents of the Nearline directory and the corresponding local directory differ, the lists will be kept, and can be compared using any text file comparison program, such as `diff` or `vimdiff`.

 Put {#Nearlineearlyaccessuserguide-Put}
 ===

-Data can be copied to nearline using the `nlput` command.
+Data can be copied to Nearline using the `nlput` command.
 The syntax is:

     nlput [ --nowait ] <projectID> { <src_dir> | <file_list> }